Pontifical North American College: 21st century

 On 30 March 2022, the NAC announced that Monsignor Thomas W. Powers would succeed Harman as NAC rector, effective July 2022.
 The NAC board of governors and the papal Congregation for the Clergy had been deadlocked for several months over a successor to Harman.
 It was seen as part of a wider conflict between the Holy See and the US Conference of Catholic Bishops, which was responsible for electing the board of governors.
-In the end, the Congregation of the Clergy consulted directly with the metropolitan archbishops in the United States, resulting in Powers' appointment.
+In the end, the Congregation of the Clergy consulted directly with the metropolitan archbishops in the United States, resulting in Powers's appointment.